Logo

 June 28, 2023

-I get it.
-As a clinician and special-needs mom, I’ve lived both sides.
-Hyperfocus isn’t a flaw—it’s a clue that your child’s dysregulated brain is looking for stimulation.
-Once we understand that, everything gets easier.
+As a clinician and a special-needs mom, I know this journey firsthand.
+Hyperfocus isn’t a flaw—it’s a clue.
+It’s your child’s dysregulated brain seeking stimulation.
+Once we understand this, everything becomes clearer.
 We can support their nervous system, reduce conflict, and help them feel capable in all areas, not just the ones they love.

-ADHD kids swing between understimulation and overstimulation.
-Hyperfocus shows up when their brain finally gets enough activation to feel engaged.
-But in low-interest areas, the brain drops into understimulation, which triggers avoidance or shutdown.
+Children with ADHD often swing between understimulation and overstimulation.
+Hyperfocus happens when their brain gets just enough activation to feel engaged.
+However, in low-interest areas, the brain drops into understimulation, triggering avoidance or shutdown.

 It’s not defiance—it’s dysregulation.